• Skip to primary navigation

 Notes

-• Whip the buttercream before use to bring back its light texture.
+• Rewhip the buttercream before using to restore a light, smooth texture.

-• If it’s too firm, let it sit at room temperature, then stir until smooth.
+• If too firm, let it sit at room temperature, then mix until creamy.

-• Use high-quality black cocoa for a rich, balanced taste.
+• Use high-quality black cocoa powder for deeper color and better flavor.

-• If the buttercream appears split, gently warm it over a double boiler and whisk until it’s smooth again.
+• If the buttercream looks split, gently warm the bowl over a double boiler and mix until smooth again.

-• Warm a small portion of buttercream and mix it back in to achieve a deeper color and smoother texture.
+• For a deeper black color, melt a small portion of buttercream and mix it back in.

 • Prep Time: 20 minutes